Additional FAQS are posted on the Graduate Admissions and Program Evaluations' website

 If your degree is from a three year program, an approved/accredited post-baccalaureate program in the same field must have been completed.
 Applicants from India are strongly urged to read the FAQs posted on the Graduate Admissions and Program Evaluations’ website.
 If you have specific questions about your degree, contact the Graduate Admissions and Program Evaluations department.

 Please contact the Graduate Admissions and Program Evaluations office.
-Applications are only transferrable to off-campus programs during the same admission term for which you originally applied.
+Applications are only transferable to off-campus programs during the same admission term for which you originally applied

-You should contact both your off-campus and on-campus graduate advisors before making a decision to apply to an on-campus program.
+You should contact both your off-campus and on-campus graduate advisers before making a decision to apply to an on-campus program.